Ray St. Clair Frequently Asked Questions

 - Heat Coils can be installed along gutter lines, valleys, troughs and gutter systems to prevent icing from taking place.

-Note: Unfortunately an Ice Back Up is an act of Nature that is hard to remedy.
-None of the above measures can be guaranteed against ice back up, but in several cases have solved many ice related leaks.
+Note: Unfortunately an Ice Backup is an act of Nature that is hard to remedy.
+None of the above measures can be guaranteed against Ice Backup, but in many cases have solved ice related leaks

 Can you give any pricing or estimates over the phone?